NikBel3476/EvacuationPy/README.md

 to run tests execute `pytest` in your terminal

 ### code linting
-to lint code execute `ruff check .` in your terminal
+to lint code with ruff execute `ruff check .` in your terminal to lint code with black execute `black --check .` in your terminal